swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 contents you could use rm -r, but be careful, it will bite you.
 You can use the **-i** flag to prompt you before each removal. (y for `yes please remove` n for `no, my mistake`

+Also if you plan to remove files, it is often a good idea to use **ls** to check that you are removing the correct files

+    ls myemptyfile.txt

+If you see the file, and you know it is the one you want to remove

+    rm myemptyfile.txt

 (with great power comes great responsibility)

 # Laziness